 - An auditors’ report (unless the company qualifies for exemption)

-The company tax return normally covers a 12-month tax accounting period that matches your company’s 12-month financial year.
-If your accounts cover less than 12 months, your tax accounting period witll match this.
-However if your company’s accounts cover longer than 12 months, this is split into two tax accounting periods and you will need to file two company tax returns; one for the first 12 months and the second for the remainder.
+The Company Tax Return normally covers a 12-month tax accounting period that matches your company’s 12-month financial year.
+If your accounts cover less than 12 months, your tax accounting period will match this.
+However if your company’s accounts cover longer than 12 months, this is split into two tax accounting periods and you will need to file two Company Tax Returns; one for the first 12 months and the second for the remainder.

-Corporation tax return filing - All cmpany tax returns for accounting periods must now be filed online.
+Corporation Tax Return filing - All Company Tax Returns for accounting periods must now be filed online.